nabarunbaruaAIML/onnx_model_size_compression/README.md

 ## The Catch:
 The catch here could however be that a straight up conversion might spike the overall size of your model as can be seen in the images attached below (We have used ALBERT Transformer as an example)
-Post training of the model , the size obtained was 47mb , But after a straight conversion to ONNX runtime as described in the above section the size for increased 40x which is it became 345mb which is way too much for any inferencing activity.
+Post training of the model , the size obtained was 47mb , But after a straight conversion to ONNX runtime as described in the above section the size  increased 40x which is way too much for any inferencing activity.
-Thus , we had to undertake few work arounds which are explained below for your easier transition into ONNX runtimes.
+Thus , we had to undertake few work arounds which are explained below for your easier transition into ONNX runtimes and its effective use.

 ## Ways to optimize the conversion without the loss of any mettle!